Mehulllll-pixel/Mehulllll-pixel/README.md

 ## Apparently I had hobbies once

-Grade 4 classical pianist (blame *Your Lie in April*) · Decent at basketball · All of Buzzfeed Unsolved · Optimizes models for fun
+Grade 4 classical pianist (blame *Your Lie in April*) · Decent at basketball · All of Buzzfeed Unsolved · Optimized models for fun

 ---